samuelpilcer/Deep-Reinforcement-Learning-for-FlappyBird/README.md

 # Analysis

-One can find our report's pre-print at the following link: https://www.researchgate.net/profile/Louis_Samuel_Pilcer/publication/324066514_Playing_Flappy_Bird_with_Deep_Reinforcement_Learning/links/5abbc2230f7e9bfc045592df/Playing-Flappy-Bird-with-Deep-Reinforcement-Learning.pdf
+One can find a paper (pre-print version) that explains our method, why it performs and things one could improve, at the following link: https://www.researchgate.net/profile/Louis_Samuel_Pilcer/publication/324066514_Playing_Flappy_Bird_with_Deep_Reinforcement_Learning/links/5abbc2230f7e9bfc045592df/Playing-Flappy-Bird-with-Deep-Reinforcement-Learning.pdf.

 # Environment